SaaSFort

 • A single well-maintained SIG response covers 70–80% of other security questionnaires

 Your SIG response is not just compliance paperwork — it’s a sales tool.
 A fast, thorough, and honest response demonstrates security maturity that enterprise buyers reward with faster procurement cycles and larger contracts.
+See how to build your complete vendor security assessment checklist and package security evidence that closes enterprise deals.
+For NIS2-regulated vendors, our NIS2 compliance checklist maps directly to SIG Domains 9-11.

 Von der Theorie zur Praxis